In this article, we will discuss the honeymoon stage of your business.

-Everyone loves your soon-to-be big money making plan like a frat house loves free kegs.
+Everyone loves your big money-making plan like a frat house loves free kegs.
 And just like that, boom.
-You’ve began storing up fuel for your fire and spending your nights pondering over something beautiful.
+You’ve begun storing up fuel for your fire and spending your nights pondering over something beautiful.
 You’ve moved into the development phase.
 Researching, really creating a brand is my favorite part.
-It’s the very first time you really get to play by your own rules, answer to yourself and make Pintrest boards of inspirations filled with all the things that you’ve been ogling for the past years while counting down the clock at your 9-5.
+It’s the very first time you really get to play by your own rules, answer to yourself and make Pinterest boards of inspirations filled with all the things that you’ve been ogling for the past years while counting down the clock at your 9-5.

 As you enter the honeymoon phase, here’s some key things to consider that will start you off in the right direction, keep you grounded and remind you why you need to store up highs to get you through the lows that will come throughout the lifetime and growth of your idea from conception to a profitable, thriving business.